Thursday, March 19, 2015

 Indian trains are a destination in themselves.

-Eunuchs dressed as women begin making their way from cart to cart begging for spare rupees, their adams apples barely hidden beneath brightly colored sashes.
+Eunuchs cloaked in saris begin making their way from cart to cart begging for spare rupees.
 Men who refuse have their face stroked gently or their thigh touched until they are made uncomfortable enough to pay up.
 I'm told by a friend that it's more than just being uncomfortable.
 People believe that the hijras, as they're called, have real powers and can curse stingy riders, depriving them of future children.
 Fortunately for my genetic line, I've taken a seat by the window, out of their reach.
 I continue pretending to be asleep as the less fortunate pull out 20 rupee bills and hand it upwards without eye contact.

 In the window, behind steel bars, cities, slums and fields draped in the light of a rising sun pass by on an endless loop like someone flipping through TV channels.